 Q. How long will it take to get a Russian visa?

 A. This varies from Embassy to Embassy and according to what type of visa you apply for.
 To give you just an idea it can take from 7 days to 14 days, sometimes even more.
-Definitely if you pay and let someone else do it for you you will get it faster!
+For your information, since October 2019 most foreign passport holders intending to visit Russia for a short-term stay can now apply for Russia e-Visas, a much faster and more practical way to obtain a Russian travel authorization than the traditional Russian tourist visa.
+Personally speaking, if you pay and let someone else do the visa application on your behalf you will get it faster with no hassle!☺

-Q. How long to spend in Saint Petersburg Russia for a first time traveler?
+Q. How long to spend in Saint Petersburg Russia for the first time?

-A. For a first time traveler five or seven days would be fine to get a taste of the city without rushing into things.
-Less, like two or three days would be a little short.
-In the city of Peter the Great there are a lot of things to do and see, so we always suggest to stay at least five days.
-Of course, the more you stay, the more you see!☺
+A. For your first time, visitors should spend between five or seven days to get a great taste of the city without rushing into things.
+Less, like two or three days, would be a little short but also acceptable.
+Please note that in the city of Peter the Great there are a lot of things to do and see, so we always suggest staying at least five days.
+Of course, the more you stay, the more you see!

-Q. What is the best way to get to and from the Pulkovo Airport?
+Q. What is the best way to get to and from Pulkovo Airport?

 Q. When is the best time to visit Saint Petersburg Russia?

-A. Despite the fact that we believe St Petersburg is a city for all seasons, and it really doesn't matter when you come, it is true that the best time to visit the city is definitely during summer (from the beginning of May to the beginning of October).
-In the winter however, there are few tourists around (from December to February).
-The three months for which we don't advise to come are November, March and April as the snow is melting so streets become dirty and there are lots of puddles.
+A. St. Petersburg is a city for all seasons, so it really doesn't matter when you come, but it is true to say that the best time to visit the city is from the end of May to the beginning of September.
+In the winter, however, there are few tourists around the city because it is cold and fewer things to do (December and January is the best time to come if you want to experience the snow, the new year, the local festivities, and much more).
+The months for which we highly advise to come are May, June, July, December, and January.
+Summer in St Petersburg is short but surely the best time to come!

 For more information check our dedicated page about Weather in St Petersburg.